patrickuva/historical_scent/README.md

 # historical_scent
 Thesis Repository where I utilize topic models to analyze the effectiveness of topic models on short historical texts regarding scent from 1600-1980 in English and Dutch.
+This repository is an addition to the research I did for my masters thesis.
+I hope this repository can be used as a framework for applying topic modeling to similar datasets.

 ## Data